 Tracking symptoms, portions, and context such as stress or timing can provide insights that generalized food lists cannot.
 This is where informed decisions replace fear-based restriction.

-No. Green beans (string beans) are usually a Score 0 or 1 because they are harvested before the seeds mature, making them much lower in amines and FODMAPs.
+No. Green beans (string beans) are harvested before the seeds mature, making them generally much lower in amines and FODMAPs than dried or canned legumes.

-Flours are highly concentrated.
-If you react to the whole bean, the flour will likely cause a faster and stronger reaction.
+Flours are more concentrated than whole beans.
+If you react to the whole bean, the flour may produce a faster or stronger response.

-Alpha-galactosidase helps with the FODMAP and gas issue, but it does not help break down the biogenic amines or histamine.
+Alpha-galactosidase may help with the FODMAP and gas component, but it does not address the biogenic amines that may affect histamine processing.

 β οΈ Affiliate disclosure: Some links below are affiliate links.
 If you purchase through them, we may earn a small commission at no extra cost to you.
 We only recommend products relevant to this community.